 I am a big believer that everyone’s body is different.

 Some folks may need to eat some meat or fish.
 Some may need to be strictly plant-powerful.
-Some 100% raw foodies.
+Some find a healthy balance with grass-fed dairy and meats.
+Some thrive as 100% raw foodies.
+Some find that the vegan path they were on for years, suddenly needs to change and they feel better with a little fish or bone broth added to a planty mix.
 Across the board however, I don’t think you’ll find a single medical professional, acupuncturist, nutritionist or holistic practitioner who disputes the fact that the more clean, organic vegetables we consume, the healthier and happier we will be.

 – – –